rubymonsters/testing-for-beginners/source/02-testing/06-classes.md

   test.run
 ```

-We've just defined a test class, and, in this context, we can be fairly certain
+We've just defined a test class and, in this context, we can be fairly certain
 that we want to run these tests, right?
 So not having to type these lines would
 be kinda useful.
 Ruby could just automatically create an instance of the class
 and call `run` on it whenever we define a class that inherits from `Test`.